WilliamHuey/dirgen/README.md

 Generate files and folders from a template file.

+# Purpose:
+Use this module when:
+  - Generating repetitive boilerplate project structures
+  - Writing unit tests with file and folder operations

 [//]: <> (Module Only - Begin)

 # Installation:
 ```js
 npm install dirgen -g